rustomax/rust-iterators/README.md

 }
 ```

-If you are not planning to use the iterator variable inside the loop, you can discard it with the `_` pattern.
+If you are not planning on using the iterator variable inside the loop, you can avoid instantiating it by leveraging the "discard" `_` pattern.
 For instance, the following code prints out the number of elements in the iterator:

 ```rust
 let mut n: i32 = 0;